AdobeDocs/experience-platform.en/help/landing/glossary.md

 ## I

-**Identity**: An identity is an identifier that uniquely represents and individual customer, such as a cookie ID, device ID, or email ID.
+**Identity**: An identity is an identifier that uniquely represents an individual customer, such as a cookie ID, device ID, or email ID.

 **Identity fields**: Identity fields are XDM fields that are used to stitch together information about individual customers coming from multiple data sources.
 A single primary identity must be defined in order for the schema to be enabled for use in Real-time Customer Profile.